 The introduction of National Night Out, “America’s Night Out Against Crime,” in 1984 began an effort to promote involvement in crime prevention activities, police-community partnerships, neighborhood camaraderie and send a message to criminals letting them know that neighborhoods are organized and fighting back.
 The traditional “lights on” campaign and symbolic front porch vigils turned into a celebration across America with various events and activities including, but not limited to, block parties, cookouts, parades, visits from emergency personnel, rallies and marches, exhibits, youth events, safety demonstrations and seminars, in effort to heighten awareness and enhance community relations.

 Shop with a Cop

 The City of Coatesville Police Department’s “Shop with a Cop” program is an annual event held every December, since 2003.
 The Shop with a Cop program joins underprivileged children with local police officers providing the children with money to shop for presents for themselves and their families.
-Shop with a Cop programs continue to break down the barriers between the community and the police with the intent of developing a more trusting relationship between police officers, the community, and children.
+Shop with Cop programs continue to break down the barriers between the community and the police with the intent of developing a more trusting relationship between police officers, the community, and children.
 Officers taking underprivileged kids shopping for Christmas presents shows children that the police are their friends and are always there to help, and this interaction can make a lasting impression.
-Giving a child a present, when they wouldn’t have received one, is such a rewarding experience for the child and the police officer.
+Giving a child a present, when they wouldn’t have , is such a rewarding experience for the child and the police officer.